19hours/sg-statutes/Acts/National Parks Board Act.md

 (c) to propagate, protect and preserve the animals, plants and other organisms of Singapore and, within the national parks, nature reserves and public parks, to preserve objects and places of aesthetic, historical or scientific interest;

+(ca) to promote and protect the welfare, safety and health of animals, including controlling the following:

+(i) the use of animals in research, testing or teaching;

+(ii) the supply of veterinary products;

+(iii) the trapping or killing of animals in a wild state;

+[Act 10 of 2019 wef 01/04/2019]

+(cb) to manage the animal population in Singapore;

+[Act 10 of 2019 wef 01/04/2019]

+(cc) to prevent and manage threats and risks —

+(i) to animal health, animal welfare or plant health or all of them;

+(ii) to terrestrial and aquatic environments arising from animals or plants, or pests or diseases carried by animals or plants; and

+(iii) to public health and safety from animals or plants, or pests or diseases carried by animals or plants;

+[Act 10 of 2019 wef 01/04/2019]

+(cd) to regulate trade in endangered species of animals and plants;

+[Act 10 of 2019 wef 01/04/2019]

+(ce) to regulate veterinary establishments, practitioners of veterinary medicine and persons who provide veterinary services in the course of business;

+[Act 10 of 2019 wef 01/04/2019]

+(cf) to cooperate and collaborate in particular with —

+(i) any public officer, public authority or Health Officer in the administration of the Infectious Diseases Act (Cap.
+137);

+(ii) the Health Sciences Authority in the administration of the Health Products Act (Cap.
+122D);

+(iii) the Director-General of Public Health and the Director-General, Food Administration in the administration of the Environmental Public Health Act (Cap.
+95); and

+(iv) the Director-General, Food Administration in the discharge of functions or powers under any written law;

+[Act 10 of 2019 wef 01/04/2019]

 (d) to provide and control facilities for the study of and research into matters relating to animals, plants and other organisms in Singapore and the physical conditions in which they live;

 (e) to exhibit objects illustrative of the life sciences, applied sciences, history, technology and industry;

-(f) to promote the study, research and dissemination of knowledge in botany, horticulture, biotechnology, arboriculture, landscape architecture, parks and recreation management and natural and local history;
+(f) to promote the study, research and dissemination of knowledge in veterinary medicine, animal-related services, botany, horticulture, biotechnology, arboriculture, landscape architecture, parks and recreation management and natural and local history;

+[Act 10 of 2019 wef 01/04/2019]

 (g) to provide, manage and promote recreational, cultural, historical, research and educational facilities and resources in national parks, nature reserves and public parks and encourage their full and proper use by members of the public;

-(h) to advise the Government on all matters relating to nature conservation and the planning, development and management of public parks;
+(h) to advise the Government on all matters relating to animal health and welfare, plant health, veterinary medicine, animal-related services, nature conservation and the planning, development and management of public parks;

 [Act 9 of 2017 wef 20/11/2017]

+[Act 10 of 2019 wef 01/04/2019]

-(i) to manage on behalf of the Government any State land used or to be used by the landscape industry and to promote the optimisation of the use of such land;
+(i) to manage on behalf of the Government any State land used or to be used by the landscape industry, animal-related services industry or veterinary science industry in Singapore and to promote the optimisation of the use of such land;

 [Act 9 of 2017 wef 20/11/2017]

+[Act 10 of 2019 wef 01/04/2019]

-(j) to promote the development, productivity and efficiency of the landscape industry;
+(j) to promote the development, productivity and efficiency of the landscape industry, animal-related services industry or veterinary science industry in Singapore;

 [Act 9 of 2017 wef 20/11/2017]

+[Act 10 of 2019 wef 01/04/2019]

-(k) to promote the advancement of skills and expertise of individuals in relation to any subject mentioned in paragraph (f) and of individuals employed in the landscape industry; and
+(k) to promote the advancement of skills and expertise of individuals in relation to any subject mentioned in paragraph (f) and of individuals employed in the landscape industry, animal-related services industry or veterinary science industry in Singapore;

 [Act 9 of 2017 wef 20/11/2017]

+[Act 10 of 2019 wef 01/04/2019]

+(ka) to represent the Government internationally on matters that relate to animal health and welfare, plant health, wildlife trade control and biodiversity, and matters connected with the landscape industry, animal-related services industry and veterinary science industry in Singapore; and

+[Act 10 of 2019 wef 01/04/2019]

 (l) to carry out such other functions and duties as are imposed upon the Board by or under this Act or any other written law.

 [Act 9 of 2017 wef 20/11/2017]

-(2) In addition to the functions of the Board under subsection (1), the Board may undertake such other functions as the Minister may assign to the Board and in so doing the Board shall be deemed to be fulfilling the purposes of this Act and the provisions of this Act shall apply to the Board in respect of such functions.
+(2) In addition to the functions of the Board under subsection (1), the Board may undertake such other functions as the Minister may, by notification in theGazette, assign to the Board and in so doing the Board shall be deemed to be fulfilling the purposes of this Act and the provisions of this Act shall apply to the Board in respect of such functions.

+[Act 10 of 2019 wef 01/04/2019]

+(3) Nothing in this section imposes on the Board, directly or indirectly, any form of duty or liability enforceable by proceedings before any court to which the Board would not otherwise be subject.

+[Act 10 of 2019 wef 01/04/2019]

 ### Powers of Board

-7\.—(1) The Board may, for the purposes of this Act, carry on such activities as appear to the Board to be advantageous, necessary or convenient for it to carry on for or in connection with the discharge of its duties and functions under this Act and, in particular, may exercise any of the powers specified in the Second Schedule.
+7\.—(1) The Board may, for the purposes of this Act, carry on such activities as appear to the Board to be advantageous, necessary or convenient for it to carry on for or in connection with the discharge of its duties and functions under this Act, or which is incidental or conducive to the discharge of those duties and functions, and, in particular, may exercise any of the powers specified in the Second Schedule.

+[Act 10 of 2019 wef 01/04/2019]

 (2) This section shall not be construed as limiting any power of the Board conferred by or under any other written law.